 Restaurant chefs in Hawaii use Surinam cherry as an exotic ingredient in their dishes.
 They also take advantage of the fruit’s attractive shape and brilliant color to create mouthwatering desserts.
-Hotel/beach resort bartenders use Surinam cherry syrup and liqueur to concoct trendy cocktails.
-(Surinam cherry infused vodka martini, anyone?)
+Bartenders use Surinam cherry syrup and liqueur to concoct trendy cocktails (Surinam cherry-infused vodka martini, anyone?).

 Growing Surinam Cherry

-Surinam cherry is easy to grow and requires low-maintenance.
+Surinam cherry is easy to grow and requires little maintenance.
 It's drought-tolerant, shade-tolerant, and can grow in any soil.

 It makes a striking ornamental shrub in the garden.
 In the spring, the whole plant is covered with clusters of white fragrant flowers that look like cherry blossoms!
 The flowers attract a lot of honeybees and butterflies.

-In Hawaii, Surinam cherry produces one first crop in March-May, then a second crop in September-November.
+In Hawaii, Surinam cherry produces one crop from March to May, then a second crop from September to November.

-During fruiting seasons, ripe fruits must be picked daily, before the birds ate them!
+During fruiting seasons, ripe fruits must be picked daily—before the birds eat them!
 Seeds scattered by birds or from fallen fruits will sprout baby seedlings under the mother tree.

 In Florida, Surinam cherry is considered a pesky weed!
-Once grown as a popular landscaping plant (hence the name Florida cherry), it now has spread all over southern Florida and became a threat to some native plant habitats.
+Once grown as a popular landscaping plant (hence the name Florida cherry), it has since spread all over southern Florida and become a threat to some native plant habitats.

 Young Surinam cherry leaves have a pretty reddish maroon color.
-When crushed, they release a pleasant peppery smell that is known to repel mosquitoes—the peskiest bug in Hawaii!
+When crushed, they release a pleasant peppery smell that is known to repel mosquitoes—the peskiest bugs in Hawaii!

 © 2018 Viet Doan